blakeashleyjr/blakeashleyjr.com/content/posts/why-I-didnt-choose-wordpress.md

 I can't quite put my finger on what is wrong with the WordPress plugin and theme ecosystem.
 On paper, it is the best there is (perhaps of any project).
 There is a WordPress plugin for *everything*.
 I once built a hotel booking system all inside WordPress, and I still bring it up in confession from time to time.

 It's that flexiblity that can often lead to problems.
-WordPress can easily be twisted into things that it is not designed to be.
+WordPress can easily be twisted into unrecognizable Frankensteins.
 WordPress should not be used as forum software.
 WordPress should not be used as hotel booking software.
 WordPress (probably) shouldn't be used for anything but small E-Commerce builds.
 Sure, the operator bears a good portion of the responsiblity for installing these plugins, but it is hard for people to draw the line when they don't think about these things all day long.

-While these over-reaching plugins cannot affect the mother project, at least in theory, it is clear they have influenced the development of WordPress towards this jack-of-all-trades software we have today.
-What started as hyper-focused blogging software, has become a bloated site-builder.
-Blogging isn't what it used to be, so I understand why Automattic (the corporate sponsor and maintainer of WordPress that offers the most popular WordPress hosting) has guided WordPress towards the more marketable generalist space.
-As I will get into later, the ability to do anything has made it good at nothing.
+It is clear these popular, expensive, and purpose-transforming plugins have pushed the development of WordPress towards this jack-of-all-trades software we have today.
+What started as hyper-focused blogging software, has become a bloated site-builder, capable of anything, good at nothing.[^1]

 ### Too much commericalization